-Dr. Michael Palese, Director of Minimally Invasive Surgery at Mount Sinai, along with Dr. Matthew Galsky, Director of Genitourinary Medical Oncology at Mount Sinai’s Tisch Cancer Institute, are advancing Mount Sinai’s leadership in the treatment and management of kidney cancer.
+Michael A. Palese, MD, Director of Minimally Invasive Surgery at Mount Sinai, along with Matthew Galsky, MD, Director of Genitourinary Medical Oncology at Mount Sinai’s Tisch Cancer Institute, are advancing Mount Sinai’s leadership in the treatment and management of kidney cancer.
 Integrating the latest surgical and medical advances in kidney cancer treatment, they work closely to create a personalized treatment plan for you to ensure the optimal treatment for your particular needs.

 Surgery for Kidney Cancer